mwshumway/nyc_taxi/README.md

 # nyc_taxi
-A project that aims to predict the general destination of a passenger given initial information about their taxi trip.
+A project that aims to predict the pickup density of yellow taxi cabs in NYC at given locations and time intervals.

 This work was created for submission as a final project in ACME Volume 3: Modeling Data and Uncertainty.